mchetouani/web_vihar2021/02-call.md

 The workshop follows the success of the 1st International workshop on Vocal Interactivity in-and-between Humans, Animals and Robots ([VIHAR-2017](http://vihar-2017.vihar.org/)).
 If you wish to join the VIHAR community, you can read more about us here, subscribe to our mailing list here, follow the VIHAR-2019 twitter account or [Facebook group](https://www.facebook.com/groups/1447726768643928/). -->

 We invite original submissions 5-page papers (with an optional 6th page for acknowledgements and references) or 3-page extended abstracts in all areas of vocal interactivity.
-Accepted papers will be compiled in the **VIHAR-2019 proceedings** that will be published as a collection in the open-access journal [PeerJ](https://peerj.com/).
+Accepted papers will be compiled in the **VIHAR-2021 proceedings** . <!--that will be published as a collection in the open-access journal [PeerJ](https://peerj.com/).

 Suggested workshop topics may include, but are not limited to the following areas:
 - Physiological and morphological comparisons between vocal systems in animals